mossicrue/rancher-bible/notes/local-clean-all.md

-# Post course clean all
+# Post course local pc clean all

 This is a list of task to perform to clean the installation of all the things I installed in my MacBook